 Pros and cons of gated content

-Now that you know a little more about gated content, you may be wondering about the benefits and drawbacks of using gated content.
+Now that you know a little more about the gated content meaning, you may be wondering about the benefits and drawbacks of using gated content.
 Here is a quick pro and con list to help you analyze the positives and negatives of using gated content.

 Pros of using gated content